Lamandau Regency

 Lamandau Regency (Kabupaten Lamandau) is a regency of Central Kalimantan province of Indonesia.
 The regency was created in 2002 from the northwestern parts of West Kotawaringin Regency.
 The regency has a population of 63,119 according to the 2010 census and 97,611 based on the 2020 census.
-The population estimate as of mid-2023 was 110,132.
-The regency covers an area of 6,292.03 square kilometres and is divided into eight districts (kecamatan).
-The regency seat is located in the town of Nanga Bulik (with just over 21,000 inhabitants), which serves as the regency's economic and administrative center.
+The population estimate as of mid 2025 was 105,210 (comprising 56,010 males and 49.200 females).
+The regency covers a land area of 7,632.39 square kilometres and is divided into eight districts (kecamatan).
+The regency seat is located in the town of Nanga Bulik (with just over 21,500 inhabitants), which serves as the regency's economic and administrative center.

 History

 The area that now constitutes Lamandau Regency, centered around the town of Nanga Bulik, was part of the Kotawaringin Kingdom in the early 20th century.
 In 1920, it was designated as the onderdistrict of Nanga Bulik, later becoming the kecamatan (district) of Nanga Bulik by the time of Indonesian independence.
 In 1952, it was reclassified as Kewedanaan of Nanga Bulik, which included two districts, North Kotawaringin and East Kotawaringin.
 This administrative structure was dissolved in 1974, and the region was governed as three districts: Lamandau, Bulik, and Delang, under an administrative region (wilayah administratif) overseen by a regent's assistant (pembantu bupati) within West Kotawaringin Regency.

 Following the fall of Suharto and the subsequent rapid decentralization, various figures and groups within the region began advocating for the creation of a separate regency comprising the three districts of Lamandau, Bulik, and Delang.
-This aspiration emerged during a meeting at the West Kotawaringin's office on November 10, 1999, where the division of West Kotawaringin Regency's area was proposed to establish both Sukamara Regency and Lamandau Regency.
+This aspiration emerged during a meeting at the West Kotawaringin's office on 10 November 1999, where the division of West Kotawaringin Regency's area was proposed to establish both Sukamara Regency and Lamandau Regency.
 Initially, these districts were intended to be part of Sukamara Regency, but this proposal faced opposition from the three districts, which instead demanded their own separate regency apart from Sukamara.
-Subsequently, with the enactment of Law Number 5 of 2002, the regency was officially established and inaugurated on July 2, 2002.
-Later, the original three districts were divided into a total of eight districts on August 1, 2005, in accordance with Regional Law Number 5 of 2005.
+Subsequently, with the enactment of Law Number 5 of 2002, the regency was officially established and inaugurated on 2 July 2002.
+Later, the original three districts were divided into a total of eight districts on 1 August 2005, in accordance with Regional Law Number 5 of 2005.